octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

          valid=False)
 ```

-The run method and its parameters are optional, but it can help to add relevant context to the entrypoint call.
+The run method accepts optional parameters that can help to setup a relevant context to the entrypoint call.
 You can specify the `source` of the transaction, the `amount` of tez sent, the transaction date with `now` etc.

 > Note that the option `valid=False` allows you to indicate that the transaction is expected to fail here because Alice is not the administrator.

-The result will then be displayed as an HTML document in the output panel of the online editor.
+The result is displayed in an HTML document in the output panel of the online editor.

 #### Run and watch the output

-Let's run our code.
+Let's run our code:

 ![](../../static/img/smartpy/online_editor_summary_contract.png)
 <small className="figure">FIGURE 4: Online Editor Contract Summary</small>

-On the right screen, we can see a summary of our smart contract with the following information:
+You can see a summary of our smart contract with the following information:
 - Address of the contract
 - Balance in tez
 - Storage